Bartlesville Radio » News » Bartlesville Board of Education Special Meeting Featured Draft of the 2021 Bond Issue

 - $5.7 million for facility projects such LED lighting and digital clocks for all classrooms along with some improvements to the elementary school gyms and middle school stage riggings.
 It also calls fo an update for all elementary and middle school exterior marquees with electronic signs; improve entries/front façades at Kane and Wilson.

-- $5 million for technology such as Chrombooks, hotspots, iPads, etc..
-This would also include hardware, software and other services along with technology infrastrucure.
+- $5 million for technology such as Chromebooks, hotspots, iPads, etc..
+This would also include hardware, software and other services along with technology infrastructure.

 - $2.6 million for curricular which includes text books, STEM/Science/Broadcasting and library books and software.